 The content of alienation can therefore be understood as cycling, with its moments mutually reflected in one another.
-The autonomists of the 1970s developed the concept of a cycle of struggles to identify changes in the relations and forces of production across the twentieth century, which I’ll use to frame alienation moving forward.
-As Nick Dyer-Witheford explains: “In periodic restructurings capitalism constantly increases in technological intensity and the scale and scope of its social organization, but these shifts answer to and are answered by changes in the composition of labor that create new points and agents of antagonism” (2001, 160).
-Sylvia Federici and Mario Montano’s “Theses on the Mass Worker and Social Capital” (1972) lays out the general methodology for capitalist transformation through the cycle of struggles concept, drawn from the history of twentieth-century class struggle.
-They identify the transformation of labour-power from “passive, fragmented receptacle of factory exploitation,” during periods of the nineteenth century, to “international political actor, the political working class,” formed during the international struggles of the first quarter of the century (6).
-The international class composition of this movement would see vanguards begin the struggle, following from crystallized divisions within the working class.
-In the 1930s, Taylorism would decompose the mass-vanguard dichotomy through which this iteration of the international revolutionary working class was composed.
-Out of the destruction of hard-won skill, the “mass worker” emerges from organization around the Taylorist factory, a new political manifestation of the working class.
-In “Archaeology and Project: The Mass Worker and the Social Worker”, Negri adds the latter subject to this history of transformation.
+The lived experience of alienated activity is determined, in part, by the political reality of workers.
+I turn here to the autonomist-Marxist concept of a cycle of struggles to frame the fluidity of alienation and move foreword my argument.
+As Nick Dyer-Witheford explains of the concept: “In periodic restructurings capitalism constantly increases in technological intensity and the scale and scope of its social organization, but these shifts answer to and are answered by changes in the composition of labor that create new points and agents of antagonism” (2001, 160).
+Drawn from the history of twentieth-century class struggle, Silvia Federici and Mario Montano’s “Theses on the Mass Worker and Social Capital” (1972) lays out the general methodology for capitalist transformation through the cycle of struggles concept.
+They identify the transformation of labour-power from “passive, fragmented receptacle of factory exploitation” to “international political actor, the political working class,” formed during the global struggles of the first quarter of the century (6).
+The international class composition of this movement would see vanguards begin the fight, based in crystallized divisions within the working class that separated the vanguard of struggle from the masses.
+In the 1930s, Taylorism would decompose the mass-vanguard dichotomy through which this iteration of the international working class was composed.
+Out of the destruction of hard-won skill, the “mass worker” emerges.
+From organization around the Taylorist factory, a new political manifestation of the working class.
+In “Archaeology and Project: The Mass Worker and the Social Worker”, Antonio Negri (1988) adds the latter subject to this history of transformation.
 The subjective character of the mass worker grasped the power they held, but the displacement of trade unionism in the 1960s and 70s had taught workers that the relationship between capital and labour-power had been transformed.
-The mass worker, with its connection to labour-power was replaced by the socialized worker, exposed to multiple capitalist antagonisms outside of the factory.
-Negri’s analysis is a geneaology of the revolutionary subject “from the working class, ie that working class massified in direct production in the factory, to social labour-power, representing the potentiality of a new working class, now extended throughout the entire span of production and reproduction” (Negri 1988, 205).
+The mass worker, with its origins in the factory, was recomposed as the socialized worker, exposed to multiple capitalist antagonisms outside factory walls.
+Negri’s analysis is a genealogy of the revolutionary subject “from the working class, ie that working class massified in direct production in the factory, to social labour-power, representing the potentiality of a new working class, now extended throughout the entire span of production and reproduction” (205).

 As Dyer-Witheford’s summation suggests, technology remains a reactive force in the cycle of struggles concept.
-Its development is the product of the working-class, in some sense, but the direction and codification of technological development comes from above and is motivated by control, similar in this way to Noble’s labour-process theory.
+Technological development is still a product of the working-class, as capital manoeuvres to decompose the associations through which working-class power is articulated.
+The direction and codification of technological development comes from capital and is motivated by control, as shown by Noble.
 This movement is perhaps best condensed by Marx in an oft-quoted section of Capital: “It would be possible to write a whole history of the inventions made since 1830 for the sole purpose of providing capital with weapons against working-class revolt” (Marx 1990, 563).
-Mario Tronti (1979), in a foundational text of autonomism, would generalize this thought.
+In “Lenin in England” (1979), Mario Tronti would generalize this discovery.
 Tronti argued that capitalist development is commonly subordinate to working-class struggle and organization.
-Innovation is directed toward the replication of ruling-class domination—just as Taylorism fractured working-class power.
+Innovation is directed toward the replication of ruling-class domination, just as Taylorism fractured working-class power.